British Air Forces in France

 Since the British held only a small part of the Western Front, Barratt had to operate in the context of the immediate needs of the Allies.
 In France the new arrangement worked well but the War Office and the Air Ministry never agreed on what support should be given to the BEF.

 The AASF consisted of the light bomber squadrons of 1 Group and three squadrons of Hurricanes, based around Rheims to be within range of the Ruhr, should the political decision be taken to begin strategic bombing.
 No decision had been taken before Fall Gelb (Case Yellow), the German offensive in the west, began on 10 May 1940.
 The AASF bomber force was used instead against the German Army and its lines of communication.
 BAFF could also request Bomber Command to provide support from medium bombers based in Britain.
-The headquarters of BAFF were at Chauny next to those of François d'Astier de La Vigerie, the French air commander, to maximise co-operation between the BAFF and the Armée de l'Air.
-BAFF HQ moved to Coulommiers, thence to Château Reze, Pornic on 16 June; AASF HQ was based at Château Polignac near Reims, moved to Troyes on 15 May, Muides near Blois on 3 June and Nantes on 10 June.
-The Air Component HQ was based at Marœuil, moved to Arras 9 May, Hazebrouck 16 May and returned to England on 21/22 May.
-(Note: The French High Command do not seem to have attempted direct communication with BAFF.
-General Edward Spears reported on 6 June that Weygand had never met or spoken to Barratt.)
+The headquarters of BAFF were at Chauny next to those of François d'Astier de La Vigerie, the French air commander, for optimum co-operation between the BAFF and the Armée de l'Air.
+BAFF HQ moved to Coulommiers, thence to Château Reze, Pornic on 16 June; AASF HQ was based at Château Polignac near Reims and moved to Troyes on 15 May, Muides near Blois on 3 June and Nantes on 10 June.
+The Air Component HQ was based at Marœuil and moved to Arras on 9 May, Hazebrouck on 16 May and returned to England on 21/22 May.
+The French High Command do not seem to have attempted direct communication with BAFF.
+General Edward Spears (Churchill's Personal Representative to the French Prime Minister) reported on 6 June that Weygand (commander in chief of the French army from 20 May) had never met or spoken to Barratt.